Callings and Commandments

 DAVISON: You drunk?

 CHARLIE: Remember when you told me how you didn’t have a choice to take over the reigns from Grandpa and work the land?
-Remember?
+Remember that?

 DAVISON: That’s cause I didn’t have a choice.